mamrhein/quantity/README.txt

 * The relation between different currencies is not fixed, instead, it varies over time.

 The sub-package `quantity.money` provides classes and functions to deal with these specifics.

 A currency must explicitly be registered as a unit for further use.
-The easiest way to do this is to call the function :func:`registerCurrency`.
+The easiest way to do this is to call the function `registerCurrency`.
 The function is backed by a database of currencies defined in ISO 4217.
 It takes the 3-character ISO 4217 code as parameter.

-:class:`Money` derives from :class:`Quantity`, so all operations on quantities can also be applied to instances of :class:`Money`.
+`Money` derives from `Quantity`, so all operations on quantities can also be applied to instances of `Money`.
 But because there is no fixed relation between currencies, there is no implicit conversion between money amounts of different currencies.
 Resulting values are always quantized to the smallest fraction defined with the currency.

-A conversion factor between two currencies can be defined by using the :class:`ExchangeRate`.
+A conversion factor between two currencies can be defined by using the class `ExchangeRate`.
 It is given a unit currency (aka base currency), a unit multiple, a term currency (aka price currency) and a term amount, i.e. the amount in term currency equivalent to unit multiple in unit currency.